-Department requests for appropriations are submitted to the Office of Budget and Information Processing for initial review by the end of November.
+Department requests for appropriations are submitted to the Office of Administration for initial review by the end of November.
 The departments consult with the appropriate boards and commissions in developing the budget as it relates to service levels.
 Staff further allocates expenditures by sub-object type.
-The department head meets with the County Administrator, the Director of Budget and Information Processing and the department's assigned budget analyst during the remainder of December and the first part of January regarding the proposed budgets.
-The Office of Budget and Information Processing prepares revenue estimates from input from the respective departments.
+The department head meets with the County Administrator, the Budget Coordinator, and the department's assigned budget analyst during the remainder of December and the first part of January regarding the proposed budgets.
+The Office of Administration prepares revenue estimates from input from the respective departments.
 Each department is required to submit potential revenue estimates for their programs.
-The Office of Budget and Information Processing estimates general revenues such as those from the State and Federal government, and lastly determines the County's taxing ability.
+The Office of Administration estimates general revenues such as those from the State and Federal government, and lastly determines the County's taxing ability.
 A preliminary budget is discussed with the County Administrator.
 This preliminary budget reflects the budget requests as submitted by the departments and adjusted by the County budget team in relation to revenue projections.